 The added benefit of scratching is the stretching exercise it provides.
 If you’ve ever had a backache, you likely understand the intuitive desire to grab a bar and stretch you back by hanging on it.
 Letting gravity do the stretching while you hold the bar feels good.
 And, if done on a regular basis, it can actually help your back and prevent backaches in the first place.

 Cats stretch all the time.
 Writer, former marathoner and running coach, Hal Higdon, actually suggests that runners should learn stretching from cats; a cat never asks for prescribed exercises, they just do what feels good, all the time.

-One of things that feels good to them is to reach up the trunk of a tree (or a wall), drive their nails inside the surface, and let their own weight and gravity do the stretching for them.
+One of the things that feels good to them is to reach up the trunk of a tree (or a wall), drive their nails inside the surface, and let their own weight and gravity do the stretching for them.

 Recommendation 5: Make at least some of the scratching locations in your house either tall posts or pads placed high enough that a cat can reach it only by “standing up” on their hind legs.
 This will let your cat grab the post, dig in, and stretch his muscles.
 Learn about other properties of a good cat scratching post here.

 As we mentioned above, scratching serves several purposes for cats.
 It’s not just the maintenance of claws, as most believe.
 Scratching also provides a form of exercise and is a part of communicating over distance and time.
 Scratching is useful to cats in so many ways that they actually can’t go without it; therefore, it’s more practical to provide enough locations that your cats can legally scratch, instead of trying to teach them to avoid it altogether.